homan-uppu/writing/2-Essays/Fear equality.md

 ...

-We can't be satisfied with any conclusions about asymmetry without thinking about the role of fairness.
+We can't be satisfied with any conclusions about asymmetry without also considering the role of fairness.
 The real world is not like a board game.
-It's not fair.
+Life's not fair.

 Let's imagine a fairy tale world.
 Every child would have loving, caring, supportive parents, wonderful teachers, the freedom to explore what they want.
 No one is concerned about how to make a living.
 Everyone has access to great healthcare, etc.